jatiwicaksono98/XSSProtector/README.md

 To add the extension into your Google Chrome browser:

 1. Open Google Chrome and go to the URL chrome://extensions/
-2. Click the "Load Unpacked" button on the top right part of screen
+2. Click the "Load Unpacked" button on the top left part of screen

 By now, the extension should be ready to be used

 Note : Currently the extension would communicate with localhost:5000 where the MLServer was put
-       If the port where the MLServer running was changed, please also changed the code inside the extension It would be on the 'background.js' file
+       If the port where the MLServer running was changed, please also change the code inside the extension The code would be on the 'background.js' file